CityofSantaMonica/csm-common/README.md

-# csm-common
+# jeykll-common

-Common components for City of Santa Monica websites.
+Common components for City of Santa Monica Jekyll sites.